julian-klode/lingolang/docs/permissions.md

 \end{align*}

 $mov$ is used for the receiver, parameters, and return values, due to containing the sub-permission-of semantic.
-That it also contains the read requirements was unintended, and can cause some issues here: A function with an unreadable argument cannot be copied (usually, unless both source and target parameter permissions are simply $n$), for example.
+That it also contains the read requirements was unintended, and can cause some issues here as hinted before in \fref{sec:two-moves}: A function with an unreadable argument cannot be copied (usually, unless both source and target parameter permissions are simply $n$), for example.\label{sec:two-moves-func}

-Pointers are another special case: When a pointer is copied, the pointer itself is copied, but the target is referenced (as we now have two pointers to the same target):
+Pointers are another special case: When a pointer is copied, the pointer itself is copied, but the target is referenced (as we now have two pointers to the same target).
 \begin{align*}
     ass_\mu(a * A, b * B) &:\Leftrightarrow \begin{cases}
         ass_\mu(a, b) \text{ and } ass_{ref}(A, B)    & \mu = cop \\